-As these names imply, the UCL is made up of three bands that rest on each other.
+As these names imply, the UCL is made up of 3 bands that rest on each other.

-Together these three bands form the UCL and help provide movement to the elbow through their constriction and relaxation.
+Together these bands form the UCL and help provide movement to the elbow through their constriction and relaxation.
 An injury to any single portion of the UCL will have adverse consequences to the other two portions and the elbow at large.
-The most common of these injuries lead to micro-tears in these fibrous tissues, and over time, through daily activity, these tears develop in full-on rips which can lead to a number of adverse symptoms.
+The most common of these injuries lead to micro-tears in these fibrous tissues, and over time, through daily activity, these tears develop into full-on rips that can lead to many adverse symptoms.

 Causes of Tears of the Ulnar Collateral Ligament and Pain in the Elbow